T of C

 "Gé Tán" zhì xíng zài jǐ,

-In "Cloth plant" will and behavior concern one's own.
+In "Cloth plant" intentions and behavior reside in oneself.

 《樛木》《螽斯》德惠及人,福履綏之矣。